alex-654/workbook/book_summary/completed_code/part 1.md

 - Error Processing
 - Change Strategy

+More
-Good software architecture is largely machine and language independent.
+- Good software architecture is largely machine and language independent.
-The architecture should explicitly identify risky areas.
+- The architecture should explicitly identify risky areas.
   It should explain why they’re risky and what steps have been taken to minimize the risk.
-The architecture should describe other class designs that were considered and give reasons for preferring the organization that was chosen
+- The architecture should describe other class designs that were considered and give reasons for preferring the organization that was chosen

 ### 3.6 Amount of Time to Spend on Upstream Prerequisites